-- (a) The leave is associated with: - (i) The birth of a child of the employee or employee's spouse or de-facto partner; or - (ii) The placement of a child with the employee for adoption. - (b) The employee has or will have a responsibility for the care of the child.
+- The leave is associated with: - (i) The birth of a child of the employee or employee's spouse or de-facto partner: or - The placement of a child with the employee for adoption. - The employee has or will have a responsibility for the care of the child. (b)

-10. These undertakings are provided on the basis of issues raised by the Fair Work Commission in the application before the Fair Work Commission.
+These undertakings are provided on the basis of issues raised by the Fair 10.
+Work Commission in the application before the Fair Work Commission.